CIS565-Fall-2019/Project1-CUDA-Flocking/INSTRUCTION.md

 some output in the console window and a cube of gray particles.
 The viewer is equipped with camera controls: left-click and drag to move the camera view, right-click and drag vertically to zoom in and out.

+**NOTE: Build the project in `release` mode for performance analysis.

 On some configurations (commonly on lab machines), the unmodified code built in `release` mode crashes mysteriously with an